 White cabinets.
-While dark kitchen cabinets and bold pops of color are a growing trend for 2020, white cabinetry remains a timeless style that will appeal to most homebuyers.
+While dark kitchen cabinets and bold pops of color are a growing trend, white cabinetry remains a timeless style that will appeal to most homebuyers.

 Dark countertops.
 Dark countertops will pop against the white of your cabinetry for a truly classic and refined look.
 For greater beauty and versatility, consider skipping the ever-popular granite countertops in favor of engineered quartz, which is sleeker and more durable.

 Matte hardwood floors.
 If you’re going with a classic aesthetic, you can’t go wrong with a dark hardwood floor (engineered or solid) in a matte finish.
 A matte finish will give your dark wood a more natural look that is perfectly suited to classic kitchens with a modern twist.